 What I love about these maple pecan goat cheese cookies is that they are unlike any other cookie I have ever tried.
 Not only do we have flavors you don’t normally find in a basic sugar cookie (maple and pecan), but these cookies also hit you with a creamy, tangy, hard-to-put-your-finger-on-exactly-what-it-is flavor that will have you wanting nibble after nibble.

 The pecans bring a little crunch to the mostly soft and chewy cookie and that warm nuttiness just feels right during a winter celebration.

 If you’re looking for an easy cookie that will impress and “dress up” a cookie tray, this one is it.
 Bold maple syrup, classic melt-in-your-mouth sugar cookie flavor, and a little something special with that goat cheese.

-- 2 ounces Sincerely, Brigitte Maple Pecan goat cheese, softened to room temperature
+- 2 ounces maple goat cheese softened to room temperature

 - 2 Tablespoons pure maple syrup